yeshua453/website/docs/publish/index.md

 ## Versioning

 You can provide a version information for built executable or package with `--build-number` and `--build-version` arguments.
-This is the information that is used to destinguish one build/release from another in App Store and Google Play and is shown to the user in about dialogs.
+This is the information that is used to distinguish one build/release from another in App Store and Google Play and is shown to the user in about dialogs.

 `--build-number` - an integer number (default is `1`), an identifier used as an internal version number.
 Each build must have a unique identifier to differentiate it from previous builds.